tonyday567/numhask/readme.md

 [![Build Status](https://travis-ci.org/tonyday567/numhask.svg)](https://travis-ci.org/tonyday567/numhask) [![Gitter chat](https://badges.gitter.im/numhask/Lobby.png)](https://gitter.im/numhask/Lobby)

-A numeric class heirarchy, providing a structure for numbers and functions that combine them.
+A numeric class hierarchy, providing a structure for numbers and functions that combine them.

-Ring heirarchy
+Ring hierarchy
 ---

 For example, the `Num` class in prelude is approximately a `Ring`.
 In numhask, the class laws and operators flow as follows: